 Brazil Country Report

 Brazil is open to foreign direct investment; the left-wing governments that governed between 2003 and 2016 favoured strong state intervention in the economy with a leading role for state-owned companies, particularly in the oil sector.
 Trade protectionism has been salient feature in Brazil.
-The current government of Jair Bolsonaro has embarked on an economically liberal agenda, including easing of regulations for foreign participation in airport, railways, highways and port concessions as well as privatisation of the electricity sector.
+The government of Jair Bolsonaro has embarked on an economically liberal agenda, which includes easing the regulations governing foreign participation in airport, railways, highways and port concessions as well as privatisation of the electricity sector.
 Other sectors benefiting from liberalisation are oil and gas, particularly the pre-salt.
 The Bolsonaro government, inaugurated in January 2019, is also seeking approval of a pension reform as part of its pro-business agenda.